 Thus in 2015, Deutsches Fachwerkzentrum Quedlinburg (German Half-Timber Centre Quedlinburg) started with interventions and achieved while repairing the ceilings, the roof construction and the roof as a first step the constructive stabilization of the building and it s protection against climatic influences.
 Currently, the step-by-step preservation of the interior of the building is going on.

 For more than fifteen years Deutsches Fachwerkzentrum Quedlinburg, a non-profit association, has been working on the preservation and restoration of historic buildings as an authentic living testimony of architectural heritage.
 Practical work and seminars take place at cultural heritage sites of national significance in Saxony-Anhalt.
 While doing so, Deutsches Fachwerkzentrum’s approach is characterized by the use of sustainable and resource conserving technologies for the preservation of historic buildings.

 In addition, Deutsches Fachwerkzentrum aims not only to protect and sensitively to restore heritage sites, to convey their value and significance and to teach traditional crafts, but to involve in the process people of different origin and different cultural backgrounds as for instance when involving refugees in the preservation of monuments.

-The Training Course will be lead by conservators and masters of handicraft.
+The Training Courses will be lead by conservatoirs and masters of handicraft.

 Within the framework of the educational programme, excursions to heritage sites restored by Deutsches Fachwerkzentrum will be organised.

-The project will take place from August, 4th, to August 17th, 2019 and is organized by European Heritage Volunteers, in cooperation with Deutsches Fachwerkzentrum Quedlinburg (German Half-Timber Centre) Quedlinburg.
+The project will consist of two Training Courses – in “Traditional wood techniques” and in “Historic plasters and surfaces” – which will in parallel take place from August, 4th, to August 17th, 2019 and is organized by European Heritage Volunteers, in cooperation with Deutsches Fachwerkzentrum Quedlinburg (German Half-Timber Centre) Quedlinburg.